huishenlab/biscuit/docs/glossary.md

   - **Epi-Allele:** Similar to genetic alleles, epigenetic marks (like DNA methylation) can be heritable at specific regions in the genome of some species.
 To distinguish the heritable epigenetic marks from their genetic counterparts, the term *Epi-allele (or epiallele)* is used.
   - **Allele Specific Methylation:** Methylation that occurs on one allele in a diploid cell, but not the other.
+A common place this occurs is in imprinted regions.
-  - **Read Level Retention:** In BISCUIT, read level retention is calculated by directly averaging the retention rate across reads, without grouping the reads by their mapped locations.
+  - **Read Level Retention:** In BISCUIT, read level retention is calculated by averaging the retention rate across reads, without grouping the reads by their mapped locations.
   - **Base Pair Retention:** In BISCUIT, base level retention is calculated by first averaging the retention rate over each base/CpG and then averaging over all bases.